Military Clothing (Non Uniform) Page

 professionals.
 4/28/05 Blaze Zip Short Sleeve T-shirt

-Zip SS T-shirt (click the link for full specs) is a very lightweight
+- The Blaze Zip SS T-shirt is a very

-has a structured knit for next-to-skin moisture management.
-The next-to-skin
+which has a structured knit for next-to-skin moisture management.

-surface of the fabric has a tighter weave to wick and absorb moisture
+The next-to-skin surface of the fabric has a tighter weave to wick

-while the outer surface has a more open weave for faster evaporation.
+and absorb moisture while the outer surface has a more open weave

 Is a front zipper really necessary on a 'simple' T-shirt?
 Not until you wish you had one.
 It provides that little extra bit of temperature management that makes a difference.
 I was running in the evening at the time when it's usually a bit chilly, until I warm up and start to sweat.
 I experimented zipping and unzipping the front while running, to see how much of a difference it would really make, and it was quite noticeable.
 Zipping it all the way up closes up the collar, and keeps the wind out.
 Zipping it all the way down ventilates the entire shirt by making it that much looser while running, allowing air to circulate as I move, and warm air to vent.
 The Blaze also dried pretty quickly, and didn't have that soaked, clammy feel of cotton.
 I like the overall fit and cut of the shirt - it's unrestrictive when working out and smart-looking as well.
 Very comfortable.
 It's shirts like this one that are prompting the slow change over from cotton to synthetics in my wardrobe.
 8/20/05 - Did a 7 mile medium-strenuous round-trip hike from 6000' to 10,000' with conditions ranging from hot at the lower altitudes to windy and chilly at the summit (still snow in some places).
 Wore the Blaze Zip T with my Kifaru Tailgunner and later with my wife's camelbak Hawg and I was comfortable the whole time.
 I never felt clammy or damp even though I was sweating quite profusely on the way up - the front zip was a plus as I could ventilate when needed and zip it up when it got chilly.
 Emissary Short Sleeve

-(6oz) summer shirt made out of superfine Merino wool.
+is a lightweight (6oz) summer shirt made out of superfine Merino wool.

 Why wool?
-Wool

-has a lot of superior qualities, some of them being durability, insulation
+Wool has a lot of superior qualities, some of them being

-for both hot and cold climates, absorbance (wicking), flame resistance
+durability, insulation for both hot and cold climates, absorbance

-the skins reaction to fibers in the fabric that are greater than a
+sensation is the skins reaction to fibers in the fabric that are greater

-certain diameter.
-I'm one of those people cursed with extra sensitive
+than a certain diameter.
+I'm one of those people cursed with extra

 Enough about my skin - the Emissary shirt has flat-locked seams and a nice, athletic cut.
 Not as baggy as a regular shirt, and not too tight.
 It stretches with movement and is very comfortable, all around, when I got used to it.
 Plus the cool Arc'Teryx logo on the bottom.
 The main thing I noticed while wearing it was that it never felt too hot.
 I thought that it'd be warmer than a cotton tee, but it wasn't.
 Before lunch, everyday, I do a short workout in the temperature-controlled fitness room at work; enough to break a sweat.
 I definitely felt less warm and sticky with the Emissary shirt on than with my normal cotton tee.
 If you like Merino wool products, the Emissary might be a good choice for you. |